Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 |Model ID|Features
 |-|-
-|`prebuilt-layout`| Text extraction, selection marks, tables
+|`prebuilt-layout`| Text extraction, selection marks, tables, styles, and paragraphs
-|`prebuilt-document`| Text extraction, selection marks, tables, key-value pairs and entities
+|`prebuilt-document`| Text extraction, selection marks, tables, styles, paragraphs, and key-value pairs
-|`prebuilt-read`| Text extraction, text languages and styles
+|`prebuilt-read`| Text extraction, styles, paragraphs, and text languages
-|`prebuilt-invoices`| Text extraction, selection marks, tables, and pre-trained fields and values pertaining to invoices
+|`prebuilt-invoices`| Text extraction, selection marks, tables, styles, paragraphs, key-value pairs, and pre-trained fields and values pertaining to invoices
-|`prebuilt-businessCard`| Text extraction and pre-trained fields and values pertaining to business cards
+|`prebuilt-businessCard`| Text extraction, styles, paragraphs, and pre-trained fields and values pertaining to business cards
+|`prebuilt-healthInsuranceCard.us`| Text extraction, selection marks, styles, paragraphs, and pre-trained fields and values pertaining to US health insurance cards
-|`prebuilt-idDocument`| Text extraction and pre-trained fields and values pertaining to driver licenses and international passports
+|`prebuilt-idDocument`| Text extraction, styles, paragraphs, and pre-trained fields and values pertaining to driver licenses and international passports
-|`prebuilt-receipt`| Text extraction and pre-trained fields and values pertaining to sales receipts
+|`prebuilt-receipt`| Text extraction, styles, paragraphs, and pre-trained fields and values pertaining to sales receipts
-|`prebuilt-tax.us.w2`| Text extraction and pre-trained fields and values pertaining to US W2 tax forms
+|`prebuilt-tax.us.w2`| Text extraction, selection marks, styles, paragraphs, and pre-trained fields and values pertaining to US W2 tax forms
+|`prebuilt-vaccinationCard`| Text extraction, selection marks, styles, paragraphs, and pre-trained fields and values pertaining to vaccination cards
-|`{custom-model-id}`| Text extraction, selection marks, tables, labeled fields and values from your custom documents
+|`{custom-model-id}`| Text extraction, selection marks, tables, styles, paragraphs, and labeled fields and values from your custom documents

 Sample code snippets are provided to illustrate using a DocumentAnalysisClient [here](#examples).
 More information about analyzing documents, including supported features, locales, and document types can be found in the [service documentation][formreco_models].